Campus Planning & Design

 Environmental Site Design

-CAA’s role on this project was to add stormwater management to the site; reconfigure traffic and parking; add sidewalks; and provide ADA accessibility.
-Site design services provided by CAA staff included the design of eight micro-bioretention areas for stormwater management; relocating an existing drop-off loop to allow for the construction of a pedestrian-friendly plaza; the design of a ring road which allowed parallel parking on one side and alleviated traffic and parking issues; the addition of a sidewalk to provide connectivity from the main campus parking area and Student Center; and the design of retaining walls to tie into existing grades and provide ADA accessibility around the redeveloped area
+Clark Azar's role on various projects at SAES includes new stormwater management; traffic reconfiguration; parking; new sidewalks; athletic fields; and ADA upgrades.
+Site design services provided by CAA includes the design of eight micro-bioretention areas for stormwater management; relocating an existing drop-off loop to allow for the construction of a pedestrian-friendly plaza; the design of a ring road which allowed parallel parking on one side and alleviated traffic and parking issues; the addition of a sidewalk to provide connectivity from the main campus parking area and Student Center; and the design of retaining walls to tie into existing grades and provide ADA accessibility around the redeveloped area

 Mobirise